Calculating the RNRB: calculating the value of the QRI that is closely inherited

 The legislation refers to the value of the part that is closely inherited as NV/100.
-This is the percentage (N%) of the value of the deceased’s QRI that is closely inherited before taking any exemptions or reliefs into account.
+This is the percentage (N%) of the value of the deceased’s QRI that is closely inherited after reliefs, but before taking any exemptions into account.

-The RNRB available to the estate will be the lower of the value of her QRI (£300,000) and the default allowance (which in this case is £150,000).
+The RNRB available to the estate will be the lower of the value of her QRI which is being closely inherited (£300,000) and the default allowance (which in this case is £150,000).

-The whole of the default allowance (IHTM46024) has been used, so there is no unused RNRB to be carried forward.
+In this case the whole default allowance is used and there is no unused RNRB to be carried forward.

 Simon’s estate is valued at £2,200,000 when he dies in July 2020.
 His estate includes his home (the QRI), valued at £500,000.
 He leaves half of his estate to his grandson.
 The residential enhancement in 2020/21 is £175,000, which is his default allowance.